Tutorial | Build a multimodal knowledge bank for a RAG project#

 Tip

-1. In the left panel of the studio, click + Add Prompt.
+1. In the left panel of the studio, click + Add Prompt > Managed mode (Blank template) > Create.

 Note

 Why five?
-This is because we set the Documents to retrieve option in the Usage tab of the knowledge bank to 5.
+This is because you set the Number of documents to retrieve option in the Design tab of the augmented LLM to 5.
 However, if multiple chunks come from the same document page, there may be fewer than five unique sources.

 2. For each identified chunk, the system retrieves the content stored for retrieval: